koculu/ZoneTree/docs/concepts/storage-engine.md

 ## Single-Node Engine, Scalable Foundation

-ZoneTree is not a distributed database by itself.
-It provides the ordered keyspace, durability controls, iterators, operation indexes, transactions, and maintenance hooks needed to build partitioned, replicated, or domain-specific data platforms above it.
+ZoneTree provides the ordered keyspace, durability controls, iterators, operation indexes, transactions, and maintenance hooks needed to build partitioned, replicated, or domain-specific data platforms above it.

 Use one ZoneTree when one ordered keyspace is enough.
 Use multiple ZoneTrees when you want separate partitions, tenants, indexes, or data models.